hardrock302/spring-security-mvc/user-service/README.md

 Logging in:

-Loogging in can be done via /mood/authenticate/ with a {"email": "email value", "password": "Base-64 encoded password"}
+Loogging in can be done with a {"email": "email value", "password": "Base-64 encoded password"}

 A successful login will return a 200 status code and an authorization token in the authorization field in the header.